evaluating the experience of subscribing to a streaming service and its premium add-on

 Green-light login and payment methods before testing

-Prior to testing the client and I created spent half a day creating dummy credentials and payment information for each scenario for users to purchase the subscriptions during testing.
+Prior to testing the client and I created spent half a day creating dummy credentials and payment information for each scenario for users to either subscribe to the platform or upgrade their subscription.
 Unfortunately, these were sometimes blocked by third-party services due to suspected suspicious activity.
-This created additional friction for users which affected testing and was added as a key consideration during the report.
+This created additional friction for some users which affected testing and was added as a key consideration during the report.

 Live journeys come with updates

 I raised the concern of live updates during the stakeholder workshop and I suggested a pause to any updates of the specific journeys to avoid inconsistent findings, which the client agreed to.
-Unfortunately, during the 3 days of testing the journeys received multiple updates which affected questioning and required flexibility and quick decision-making during moderation to deliver balanced and consistent findings.
+Unfortunately, during the 3 days of testing the journeys received multiple updates which affected questioning and users navigating to tasks which required flexibility and quick decision-making during moderation to deliver balanced and consistent findings.